aakash-priyadarshi/Workshop/README.md

 - [IoT and Robotics](#)
 - [Machine Learning and Neural network](https://github.com/aakashm301/Workshop/tree/master/Refactored_Py_DS_ML_Bootcamp-master)

-### You can also enroll in other workshops by paying Rs 999 only.
+### You can have access in other workshops as well if you pay Rs 999 for all in one programme.

 ## Other/Upcoming Workshops
 - Computer Vision and MATLAB